barocsi/clusterizr/README.md

 meaning that 3 clusters were detected, the first has 1 post (cat, jump and milk were not able to be merged to any cluster because ['cat','eat'] is not compatible with ['cat','jump','milk'] and there were no single ['cat'] root, and this HAC implementation intentionally won't merge ['cat','eat] with ['cat','jump'] or ['cat','milk'] since they are different 'stories'. items show the original input items list with an additional gid parameter.
 Items that belong to the same group have the same gid.

-Happy clustering.
+Happy clustering!
-If you need more elaborate options and a different implementation, I kindly suggest [Clusterfck](https://github.com/harthur/clusterfck "Clusterfck NPM package")
+If you need more elaborate options and a different implementation, I kindly suggest [Clusterfck](https://github.com/harthur/clusterfck "Clusterfck NPM package").